margaretmf/margaretmf.github.io/creativewriting.md

 ## It Was All A Dream ##
 It was all a dream.
 It was all a dream in a little girl's heart wanting to be someone.
-She watched all the other girls having fun and beeing free.
+She watched all the other girls having fun and being free.
 She was the one on the outskirts.
-It was all a dream not for me.
-It was a dream for some other girl that crashed down on me.
+It was all a dream not for her.
-It crashed down, and I grew up.
+It crashed down, and she grew up.

 <br>